aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to DOTX via .NET" h2=".NET API to Export PS to DOTX on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that enable developers to create, edit, convert, and manipulate documents in various formats.

+The PDF Processing API, Aspose.PDF for .NET, allows developers to convert PS file format to DOC.
+This API provides a wide range of features, such as creating, editing, and converting PDF documents, as well as extracting text and images from PDFs.
+It also supports the conversion of PDF documents to other popular file formats, such as HTML, XPS, and SVG.

+The Document Processing API, Aspose.Words for .NET, enables developers to render DOC to DOTX.
+This API provides a comprehensive set of features for creating, editing, and manipulating documents in various formats, such as DOC, DOCX, RTF, HTML, and ODT.
+It also supports the conversion of documents to other popular file formats, such as PDF, XPS, and EPUB.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert PS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTX.
+Aspose.Total for .NET is a powerful API that provides a comprehensive set of features for document manipulation and conversion.
+It includes the PDF Processing API, Aspose.PDF for .NET, which enables developers to convert PS file format to DOC.
+It also includes the Document Processing API, Aspose.Words for .NET, which enables developers to render DOC to DOTX.
+With these APIs, developers can create, edit, convert, and manipulate documents in various formats, as well as extract text and images from PDFs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}